shaunakmukherjee/iJamU-the-jamming-app/README.md

       - Users can endorse a jammer's profile, or his/her skill in a particular instrument/genre/vocals
 - Recommendations
       - User can recommend (write review) a musician
+- Current **technical level/skill** of the user will be determined by an algorithm based on :
+        - User's original technical level (beginner/amateur/professional/expert)
+        - Endorser's current level
+        - No. of previous collaborations